MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/pta-prereqs-m365-test-environment.md

 Follow [these instructions](/azure/active-directory/devices/hybrid-azuread-join-plan) to enable automatic device registration of domain-joined Windows computers.

+<a name='phase-8-configure-azure-ad-password-protection'></a>

-## Phase 8: Configure Azure AD password protection
+## Phase 8: Configure Microsoft Entra password protection

 Follow [these instructions](/azure/active-directory/authentication/concept-password-ban-bad) to block known weak passwords and their variants.

+<a name='phase-9-enable-azure-ad-identity-protection'></a>

-## Phase 9: Enable Azure AD Identity Protection
+## Phase 9: Enable Microsoft Entra ID Protection

-Follow the instructions in [Phase 2 of the Azure AD Identity Protection Test Lab Guide](azure-ad-identity-protection-microsoft-365-test-environment.md#phase-2-use-azure-ad-identity-protection).
+Follow the instructions in [Phase 2 of the Microsoft Entra ID Protection Test Lab Guide](azure-ad-identity-protection-microsoft-365-test-environment.md#phase-2-use-azure-ad-identity-protection).

 ## Phase 10: Enable modern authentication for Exchange Online and Skype for Business Online